diasbrunopersonal/diasbrunopersonal/README.md

-- 👋 Hi, I’m @diasbrunopersonal
+- 👋 Hi, I’m Bruno Dias
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming in general, but I do have a particular liking to web dev
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning react!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything I can be of use
-- 📫 How to reach me ...
+- 📫 How to reach me you can reach me by e-mail on diasbruno.personal@gmail.com

 <!---
 diasbrunopersonal/diasbrunopersonal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.